Information Technology Policies

 Dunwoody College of Technology has established uniform procedures and guidelines pertaining to the storage and backup of employee data/files on Dunwoody-owned or issued computers.
 As a benefit of a network account, every user has access to network storage for use, and no one else has the rights necessary to access this individual space.
 This space – not local hard drives – should be used to store any College data or files that contain confidential information.

 Employees are responsible for the data backup of their Dunwoody-owned or issued computer.
-The IT Department provides each employee a limited amount of secure disk space on the network for storing work-related data.
+The IT Department provides each employee with a limited amount of secure disk space on the network for storing work-related data.
 This secured area is included in the scheduled network backup process.
 Upon request, the IT Service Desk will provide you with a backup-process document and guidance.
-It is the responsibility of each employee to ensure that their data are stored in this secure disk space.
+It is the responsibility of each employee to ensure that their data is stored in this secure disk space.
 The IT Department (at its discretion) will review requests for additional disk space should the minimum allowance be exceeded.

 In addition to on-premise network storage, Dunwoody provides everyone with an Office 365 account, which allows 1TB of storage in OneDrive and can be used as a secure backup location to store data.